Town of Thorsby Fire Status Information

 In Homes Without Basements

 Take cover in the smallest room with stout walls, or under heavy furniture or a tipped-over upholstered couch or chair in the center part of the house.
 The first floor is safer than the second (or third).
 If there is time, open windows partly on the side away from the direction of the storm’s approach but stay away from windows when the storm strikes since shattered glass shards can be fatal.
+Go underneath your stairs or in your bathroom in the tub and place mattresses on top of you OR go in a doorway as they are built stronger.
 Construction of a storm cellar is particularly advisable for homes without basements.
 An alternative is pre-selection of a nearby culvert or deep ditch.

 Mobile Homes